statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ## The Query Builder

-The Stache entry repository delegates a lot of logic to a query builder which naturally uses the Stache to get the data.
-Instead, ours will use Eloquent to read from a database.
+The Stache entry repository delegates a lot of logic to a query builder which uses the Stache to get the data.
+Ours will use Eloquent to read from a database instead.

-Luckily, Statamic already has a base Eloquent Query Builder class (because of the out-of-the-box Eloquent-based user support).
-Here's a simplified snippet from there:
+Statamic's has a base Eloquent Query Builder class ready for you.
+Here's a simplified snippet:

 ``` php
 abstract class EloquentQueryBuilder implements Builder